tmr08c/tmr08c.github.io/content/blog/ecto-explain/index.md

 ### Set up

-To demonstrate, I create a Phoenix application to represent a blog.
-It has two schemas, `Post` and `Comment` which are in a one to many relationship.
+To demonstrate, we will create the schemas needed for a blog, `Post` and `Comment`, which are in a one-to-many relationship.

 #### Post Schema